 You’re expected to provide huge amounts of detail across your entire organization, depending on what’s going into this proposal.

-So the challenges we tend to face are: how do we get that micro level of detail in our sales peoples’ hands?
-And also, how do we speed that up?
+The challenges we tend to face are: how do we get that micro level of detail in our sales peoples’ hands?
+In addition to how do we speed that up?

-So let’s say it’s proactive rather than responsive in nature: how do we give sellers really high quality content that they can use repeatedly, with low amounts of tailoring?
+Let’s say it’s proactive rather than responsive in nature.
+How do we give sellers really high quality content that they can use repeatedly, with low amounts of tailoring?

 Let’s jump in – how can we address these challenges?